ttyrho/msc-upm-vae/README.md

-# Analysis of the Latent Space in the Variational Auto-Encoder
+# Analysis of the latent space in the variational auto-encoder
 This repository contains the results of the work I've done to get my MSc. degree.
 It was presented on **July 28th, 2022**.